MorpheApp/morphe-documentation/docs/morphe-resources/troubleshooting.md

 Disable `Settings > Morphe > General > Navigation buttons > Hide Shorts button`

-## 21 ReVanced Manager is crashing/not working

-ReVanced Manager is still a work in progress.
-Before submitting an issue, ensure it is not duplicating an existing issue.

 ## 22 Google login does not work

 Use a username/password to log in.
 Some devices may require temporarily turning off 2 factor authentication.